operate-first/curator/README.md

 ### Development being considered
 + Access for the end-users to view the system generated reports of the projects they are running on OCP through the OCP console.
-(Late August 2021)
 + Access for the end-users to run SQL queries on the infrastructure utilization data of the projects they are running on OCP through the OCP console.
-(Late August 2021)
 + Utilization notification system.
 + Synchronized data backup.
 + CSV format sharable reports.